Pregnenolone for Men: An Insight into this Neurosteroid and Male Health

 To comprehend pregnenolone's impact fully, it's also essential to understand its relationship with testosterone and other steroid precursors.
 In 1985, Ruokonen et al. studied how serum testosterone and its precursor steroids reacted to anabolic steroids and testosterone administration.
 This study gave us a basic understanding of how pregnenolone works with other hormones.

-A study looked at how high doses of testosterone and anabolic steroids affected the function of the testicles and the levels of sex hormone-binding globulin (SHBG) and cortisol-binding globulin (CBG) in the blood of power athletes for 26 weeks while they were using steroids and for 16 weeks after they stopped.
-Serum testosterone and androstenedione concentrations increased (P less than 0.05) but pregnenolone, 17-hydroxypregnenolone, dehydroepiandrosterone, 5-androstene-3 beta, 17 beta-diol, progesterone, and 17-hydroxyprogesterone concentrations strongly decreased (P less than 0.001) during steroid administration.
-The amounts of pregnenolone, 17-hydroxypregnenolone, and dehydroepiandrosterone sulfate in the blood changed along with the unconjugated steroids.
+High doses of testosterone and anabolic steroids were used in power athletes for 26 weeks, during which time the levels of sex hormone-binding globulin (SHBG) and cortisol-binding globulin (CBG) in their blood changed.
+The study continued for 16 weeks after the athletes stopped using steroids.
+Serum testosterone and androstenedione concentrations increased (P less than 0.05), but pregnenolone, 17-hydroxypregnenolone, dehydroepiandrosterone, 5-androstene-3 beta, 17 beta-diol, progesterone, and 17-hydroxyprogesterone concentrations strongly decreased (P less than 0.001) during steroid administration.
+There were changes in the amounts of pregnenolone, 17-hydroxypregnenolone, and dehydroepiandrosterone sulfate in the blood, along with the amounts of the free steroids.
 However, the amounts of 5-androstene-3 beta, 17 beta-diol, and testosterone sulfate stayed the same during the follow-up period.

 During drug administration, SHBG concentrations decreased by about 80–90% and remained low even for the 16 weeks following steroid withdrawal.
 Steroid administration had no influence on serum CBG concentrations.
 In conclusion, taking testosterone and anabolic steroids by themselves quickly messed up the endocrine system in the testicles.
-This was shown by low levels of testosterone precursors, high ratios of testosterone to its precursor steroids, and low levels of SHBG.
+Low levels of testosterone precursors, high ratios of testosterone to its precursor steroids, and low SHBG levels were indicators of this.
 Decreased concentrations of SHBG and testicular steroids were still partly evident during the 16 weeks after drug withdrawal.
-Low levels of dehydroepiandrosterone and its sulfate in the blood may mean that the androgenic-anabolic steroids also stop the production of androgens in the adrenal glands.
+If there are low amounts of dehydroepiandrosterone and its sulfate in the blood, it could mean that the androgenic-anabolic steroids also stop the adrenal glands from making androgens.

 Drawbacks of Pregnenolone Supplementation